KarthikNA/IUCN-Interactive-StoryTelling/README.md

-# IUCN Interactive Storytelling Visualisation
+# Animals: The Extinction Series

 Information Visualization Project on Declining Animal Species An interactive scrollytelling visualisation built in D3.js to increase the awareness of threatened animal species.